-___ noted that Applied Mathematics has no tenure track faculty, just 12 lecturers.
+A meeting guest noted that Applied Mathematics has no tenure track faculty, just 12 lecturers.
 They are in the process of being reclassified.
-“We have people who have been here for 12 years without possibility of promotion; we also don’t have job descriptiions.”
+“We have people who have been here for 12 years without possibility of promotion; we also don’t have job descriptions.”
 The Chair of Engineering and Society, of which applied Mathematics is a part, said that there would be reclassification, then new job descriptions.
 Faculty are worried that this will render previous work ineligible to be counted for promotion, and/or that they will need to wait 6 years before going up for promotion.
-Conference attendance, grant writing, is not included in the new job descriptions, or in the reclassification.
+Conference attendance, grant writing, and other activities engaged in for years are not included in the new job descriptions, or in the reclassification.
 Maternity leave has also not been taken by women in the department who believe either that this is not an option for them or who fear some sort of retaliation because of ambiguities in their status.

-Laura emphasized that the University offers paid parental leave for men or women on birth of a child.
+Laura emphasized that the University offers unpaid parental leave for men or women on birth of a child.

 This is a protected category.
-If someone took paid leave upon birth of a child, then felt discriminated against, they could file a complaint.
+If someone took unpaid leave upon birth of a child, then felt discriminated against, they could file a complaint.
 Even faculty who have appointment for nine months are covered because the contract is treated as a one-year contract.
+Laura also recommended the faculty guides for Arts and Sciences, John O’Brien and Bethany Teachman, who are available to confidentially field questions about policies and procedures.

-Diane stressed that the University needs to work on supports for general faculty.
+A GFC member stressed that the University needs to work on supports for general faculty.
 The new policy is about hiring and firing and promotion, but not about protections and supports.
 If you need to become an exceptional teacher, there need to be supports for achieving that goal.
 There was general agreement with this idea.

-Posy noted that some faculty are being evaluated under Lead@.
-They will never get a 5, because 3 is considered the measure of good work.
-There’s an inherent contradiction between the way they’re being evaluated and the new policy.
+A GFC member noted that some faculty are being evaluated under Lead@.
+In that system, a 3 is considered the measure of good work.
+But, there is a seeming contradiction between the way they’re being evaluated and the terms used for renewal and promotion under new policy.
 Laura agreed that there was a misperception in Arts and Sciences that 3 was remedial.